awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 ## Working with inputs and outputs<a name="automation-aws-apis-calling-input-output"></a>

-Each of the previously described automation actions enables you to call a specific API operation by specifying the service namespace, the API operation name, the input parameters, and the output parameters\.
+Each of the previously described automation actions allows you to call a specific API operation by specifying the service namespace, the API operation name, the input parameters, and the output parameters\.
 Inputs are defined by the API operation that you choose\.
 You can view the API operations \(also called methods\) by choosing a service in the left navigation on the following [Services Reference](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/index.html) page\.
 Choose a method in the **Client** section for the service that you want to invoke\.
 For example, all API operations \(methods\) for Amazon Relational Database Service \(Amazon RDS\) are listed on the following page: [Amazon RDS methods](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html)\.

 You can view the schema for each automation action in the following locations:
 + [`aws:assertAwsResourceProperty` – Assert an AWS resource state or event state](automation-action-assertAwsResourceProperty.md)